 Fortunately, faux silk velvet isn’t as fussy.
 You can throw it into the dryer or hang it up outside and not worry about any fading or yellowing.

-From the shimmer down to the drape, faux silk velvet can emulate the luxury and opulence of real silk velvet without the exorbitant price tag.
-Although the quality can vary with different manufacturers, for our Stella Collection we worked with a number of different textile suppliers before deciding on a version that looks and feels virtually indistinguishable from "the real thing."
+From the shimmer down to the drape, faux silk velvet can emulate the luxury and opulence of real silk velvet fabric without the exorbitant price tag.
+Although the quality can vary with different manufacturers, for our Stella Collection, we worked with many different textile suppliers before deciding on a version that looks and feels virtually indistinguishable from the real thing.